Night of Champions (2008): Storylines

 The main feud on the SmackDown brand was between Edge and Batista over the World Heavyweight Championship.
 On the June 6 episode of SmackDown, Batista, Funaki, Nunzio, and Colin Delaney defeated Edge, Chavo Guerrero Jr., Curt Hawkins and Zack Ryder in an eight-man tag team match.
 A stipulation was placed in the match that if Batista's team won the tag team match, Batista earned a World title match against Edge at Night of Champions.
 The following week, SmackDown General Manager Vickie Guerrero added a predicament to Batista's title shot, stating that in order for the title match to occur at Night of Champions, Batista would have to defeat The Great Khali to finalize his title shot.
 Batista defeated Khali and retained his title shot.
 On the June 23 episode of Raw, Batista was drafted to the Raw brand as a part of the 2008 WWE Draft.
-That same night, WWE Chairman Vince McMahon informed Edge that even though Batista was drafted, Edge would still defend the title no matter what the outcome was.
+That same night, WWE Chairman Vince McMahon informed Edge that he would still defend the title against Batista at Night of Champions.

 The other predominant title match on the ECW brand was between ECW Champion Kane defending the title against Big Show and Mark Henry in a Triple Threat match.
 At One Night Stand, Big Show won a five-man Singapore Cane match including CM Punk, Chavo Guerrero, Tommy Dreamer, and John Morrison to earn a title shot against Kane at Night of Champions.
 On the June 23 episode of Raw, Kane was drafted to the Raw brand, making the ECW Championship exclusive to Raw.
 During the supplemental draft, Henry was drafted to the ECW brand.
 It was announced on WWE's official website that Henry would be added to the title match, making it a triple threat match.